Galileo Security Overview¶

 Within the context of a Mission, Galileo users can invite collaborators as role-based members.
 The role assigned to a member determines if they read access to the input data and results data and if they have write/execute permission.

-Which users are in the Station
+Which Galileo users are members of the Station

 Daily, weekly, monthly, and yearly usage quotas